peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A decimal number with the same value as "flt".
+* An arbitrary-precision decimal number with the same value as "flt".

 ### FromString
-    public static EDecimal FromString​(java.lang.String str) Creates a decimal number from a text string that represents a number.
-See
- <code>FromString(String, int, int, EContext)</code> for more information.
+    public static EDecimal FromString​(java.lang.String str) Creates an arbitrary-precision decimal number from a text string that represents a number.
+See <code>FromString(String, int, int, EContext)</code> for more information.

 **Parameters:**